deeheber/hackernews-web-scraper/README.md

 ## System Requirements

-This repo utilizes the experimental `fetch` in node and top level `await`.
+This repo utilizes Node's experimental `fetch`.
 To run this script, you will need to use node 18 or higher (see `.nvmrc` for the exact version this was designed for).

 ## Instructions To Run